jmhsi/lendingclub/README.md

 2) Investigative models are trained on old done loans and validated on newest of old done loans.
 3) Models used in invest scripts are trained on all available training data.

+# Git Tags
+datav0.0.0 <- model.processingtype.raw_data_csvs?
+Each redownload of new data, increment rightmost #?

 # DVC Stuff
 1) when want new raw_csvs: python lendingclub/csv_dl_archiving/01_download_LC_csvs.python